The signature of Lovina Jane (Record) Carson |

 On May 23, 1872, Lovina Jane Record and Thomas Riley Carson were joined in marriage by Nathan Wardner in West Hallock, Peoria County, Illinois.
 And sometime between the birth of their first child, John Wilson Carson, in 1873 in Peoria County, Illinois, and the 1875 Kansas state census, the Carson family moved to Cowley County, Kansas, settling in Richland township.

-Thomas Riley Carson and Lovina Jane Record Carson
+Scanned image of the marriage license for Thomas Riley Carson and Lovina Jane Record Carson |

 According to Richard Kay and Mary Ann Wortman’s History of Cowley County, Kansas, Volume 1, (an excellent book especially if you have ancestors who lived in this particular county), Cowley County was part of the Osage Diminished Reserve.
 All of Kansas Territory had been opened to settlement in 1854 except for that reserve.
 Osage Indians had used today’s Cowley County as a hunting ground since the 1600s.
 Today’s Cowley County was opened to settlement in 1870, the treaty being ratified by the Osages on Drum Creek on October 29, 1870.
 Surveying began in 1871 and the land office in Cowley County was not opened until July 10 of that year.